dhth/knowledge/tools/programming/vim/vim-wiki/03-substitute.md

 :s/old/new/gc  " ask for confirmation
 ```

-More on repeat last substitution [:fontawesome-solid-link:
+More on repeat last substitution [
 here](https://vimtricks.com/p/vimtrick-repeat-the-last-substitution).

 Substitute only in visual block